Unipotent morphisms: Unipotent morphisms and groups

 where we endow the left hand side with the group structure coming from the Baker--Campbell--Hausdorff formula.
 In particular, when $G \to S$ is commutative, it is a vector group, so is locally R-unipotent.
 The statement involving the exponential map is established in \cite[\S1.3]{MR3525845} and \cite[XV.3]{Raynaud}.
-That $G \to S$ is affine follows from the normal case and Chevalley's Theorem \cite[Thm.~8.1]{rydh-2009}. \end{Example} We also have the following example. \begin{Example} Let $G \to S$ be an affine and geometrically unipotent group. \begin{enumerate} \item If $S=\spec A$, where $A$ is a Pr\"ufer domain, then $G \to S$ is R-unipotent. \item If $S$ is equicharacteristic $p>0$ and $G \to S$ is finite with dual of height $1$, then $G \to S$ is locally R-unipotent. \end{enumerate} \end{Example}
+That $G \to S$ is affine follows from the normal case and Chevalley's Theorem \cite[Thm.~8.1]{rydh-2009}. \end{Example} We also have the following examples. \begin{Example} Let $G \to S$ be an affine and geometrically unipotent group. \begin{enumerate} \item If $S=\spec A$, where $A$ is a Pr\"ufer domain, then $G \to S$ is R-unipotent. \item If $S$ is equicharacteristic $p>0$ and $G \to S$ is a finite locally free commutative group scheme with dual of height $1$, then $G \to S$ is locally R-unipotent. \end{enumerate} For \eqref{EI:examples-r-unipotence:prufer}: by Lemma \ref{L:pruferflag} every vector bundle on $BG$ admits the structure of a complete $S$-graded flag.
+In combination with Corollary \ref{C:res-property-dim1}, this implies that $G$ is $R$-unipotent.
+For \eqref{EI:examples-r-unipotence:finite}: the exact sequence of \cite[Prop.
+1.1]{AMduality} implies there is an affine morphism $BG \to B\mathbf{V}(\omega)$ for some vector group $\mathbf{V}(\omega) \to S$.
+Since $\mathbf{V}(\omega) \to S$ is locally $R$-unipotent (Example \ref{E:vector-is-loc-unipotent}), \eqref{EI:examples-r-unipotence:finite} follows. \end{Example}